raul23/SimulRPi/docs/README_docs.rst

     `Darth-Vader-RPi`_ project were added.

     If there is enough interest in this library, I will eventually mock more functions from `RPi.GPIO`_.
+Thus,
-Thus, `let me know through pull requests`_ if you want me to add more things to this mock library.
+    `let me know through SimulRPi's issues page`_ if you want me to add more things to this mock library.

+..
+   TODO: also found in GPIO module description

 Dependencies
 ============